MicrosoftDocs/dataexplorer-docs/kusto/tools/kusto-explorer-using.md

 You can use parametrized queries with deep-linking.

 1. Create a query to be formed as a parametrized query (for example, `KustoLogs | where Timestamp > ago({Period}) | count`)

 :::moniker range="azure-data-explorer"
-1. Provide a parameter for every query parameter in the URI, such as:
+1. Provide a parameter for every query parameter in the URI.
+To copy your URI, in the Azure portal, go to your cluster's overview page, and then select the URI.
+The URI should be in the following format:

    `https://<your_cluster>.kusto.windows.net/MyDatabase?
 web=0&query=KustoLogs+%7c+where+Timestamp+>+ago({Period})+%7c+count&Period=1h`